epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

       </div>
     </div>
     <div class="col-5 align-content-center">
       <p style="text-align: justify;">Welcome to the test carousel, an interactive space designed to guide you through the core statistical tools used to analyze and understand datasets.
+Here, we don't use emoji, because Maths are serious stuff 🤐.
       This carousel is not just a collection of definitions but a roadmap for tackling complex data questions systematically and effectively.</p>
       <p style="text-align: justify;">The carousel introduces statistical concepts tailored for different aspects of analysis.
 The KS Test helps determine whether a dataset follows a specific distribution, such as the normal distribution.
 The Independent T-Test compares the means of two independent groups to assess whether the differences are statistically significant or due to random variation.
 For data that doesn’t meet the assumption of normality, the Mann-Whitney U Test offers a non-parametric alternative by comparing distributions between two independent groups.
 Lastly, Confidence Intervals go beyond hypothesis testing, providing an estimated range where the true population parameter is likely to fall, helping quantify the reliability and precision of your estimates.</p>
       <p style="text-align: justify;">Each section of the carousel follows a consistent structure, making it easier to understand and apply the concepts.
 It provides an explanation, defines the hypotheses, lists the assumptions, guides interpretation of the results, and includes the mathematical formula for deeper exploration.</p>
     </div>